 Never had the setting of a book been so intoxicating to me than the Vietnam-era Alaska that Kristin Hannah described.
 On numerous occasions, I found myself googling “Alaska 1970s” to get an even clearer picture of the beautiful state which was itself the main character in this book.

 And when I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books (along with The Nightingale and Firefly Lane!).
-Get inspired by The Great Alone below.
+Get inspired by Kristin Hannah’s Alaska book below.

 About Kristin Hannah

 Kristin Hannah is one of the best historical fiction authors of 20+ popular novels, including the unforgettable #1 New York Times bestselling World War II novel, The Nightingale, which is being adapted to a movie.

-Did you know?: Ms. Hannah drew from her own experience living in Alaska as a child to create the vivid backdrop of The Great Alone.
+Did you know?: Kristin Hannah’s Alaska descriptions were drawn from her own experience living in Alaska as a child, which created the vivid backdrop of The Great Alone.

 Summary + Review of The Great Alone